F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

     - should result in 100% packet loss

 #.
-Whitelist specific hosts/ports/protocols/FQDN's (i.e. allow ping to 8.8.8.8, 80/443 to google.com, etc)
+Whitelist specific hosts/ports/protocols/FQDN's (i.e. allow 80/443 to google.com and ICMP to CloudFlare DNS)

     .. code-block:: shell